leventkaragol/libcpp-http-client/README.md

 > [!NOTE]
 > Please read this document before using the library.
-I know you don't have time, but reading this document will save you time.
+I know, you don't have time but reading this document will save you time.
 I mean just this file, it's not long at all.
 Trial and error will cost you more time.

 # Table of Contents